IthacaResearch/ithacaresearch.github.io/category/how-it-works.md

    Orders sent: true
    Rebalance required for strategies: StrategyName Delta weights:   # <--- this is the difference between the current strategy allocation and the target allocation
-       TLT: 0.3
+       TLT: 0.3     # <--- allocate 30% more to TLT, i.e. buy (30% * portfolio value) worth of TLT
-       SPY: -0.3
+       SPY: -0.3    # <--- allocate 30% less to SPY, i.e. sell (30% * portfolio value) worth of SPY
-   Current weights: # <--- this is the current strategy allocation
+   Current weights: # <--- this is the current strategy allocation (valid only if you are already using the strategy)
        TLT: 0.2
        SPY: 0.8
    Target weights:  # <--- this is the strategy allocation target